-How to Perform your Bridge + Progressions
+How to Improve The Bridge Exercise + Progressions

-1. Begin to elevate your pelvis initiating from your hips extending, as opposed to getting the extension from your lumbar spine!
+- Begin to elevate your pelvis initiating from your hips extending, as opposed to getting the extension from your lumbar spine!
 That will only work your erector spinae, which is Not the intention of a bridge.

-To increase the abdominal and hip extensor muscle activities, many clinicians have emphasized using unstable devices, such as a Swiss ball, ball cushion, or BOSU ball, and applying unilateral conditions.
+- To increase the abdominal and hip extensor muscle activities, many clinicians have emphasized using unstable devices, such as a Swiss ball, ball cushion, or BOSU ball, and applying unilateral conditions.
 However, studies have reported inconsistent results regarding the activation patterns of the abdominal and hip extensor muscles during these types of bridging exercises.

-Step #1 to Perfect Your Bridge
+Step #1 to Improve Your Bridge: Feel The Glutes!

 A great way to improve control here is by performing this exercise for 3 X 30 second holds.

-After you feel like you have improved your Glute activation progress into a double leg bridge focusing on driving the pelvis motion with the Glutes!
+After you feel like you have improved your glute activation, progress into a double leg bridge focusing on driving the pelvis motion with the glutes!

 Far too often progressions of the double leg bridge are neglected, and simply a new exercise is chosen once someone “gets down” the double leg bridge.
 Once a patient develops a level of comfort and confidence with an exercise, don’t be so gung-ho to change it up for a harder exercise.

-Instead, I encourage you to think of microprogressions (changes to the same exercise) instead of macroprogressions (choosing a completely new exercise) when it comes to a rehab program – especially when someone is fearful of new movements/exercises.
+Instead, I encourage you to think of micro progressions (changes to the same exercise) instead of macro progressions (choosing a completely new exercise) when it comes to a rehab program – especially when someone is fearful of new movements/exercises.

 Progressions and one (of many) rationales:

-3⃣Single leg bridge with leg supported.
+- Single leg bridge with leg supported.
 While not encouraged, the patient can still derive some stability from the top leg pushing into the bottom leg

-4⃣Single leg bridge unsupported with short lever.
+- Single leg bridge unsupported with short lever.
 Shorter lever is easier.

-5⃣Single leg bridge unsupported with long lever.
+- Single leg bridge unsupported with long lever.
 Longer lever is harder.

 Here is an extremely difficult version of a bridge that requires much more hip stabilization compared to a traditional bridge.